Chart Color Schemes

 AreaSearch assessment of residential development activity positions Riverton - Shelley - Rossmoyne among the top 25% of areas assessed nationwide

-Riverton-Shelley-Rossmoyne has recorded approximately 104 residential property approvals per year over the past five financial years, totalling 520 homes.
-As of FY-26, 31 approvals have been recorded.
+Riverton - Shelley - Rossmoyne has recorded approximately 104 residential property approvals per year over the past five financial years, totalling 520 homes.
+As of FY-26, 38 approvals have been recorded.
 On average, each dwelling built between FY-21 and FY-25 attracted 2.6 new residents annually, indicating strong demand that supports property values.
-The average construction cost for new homes is $367,000, slightly above the regional average, suggesting a focus on quality developments.
+New homes are constructed at an average cost of $367,000, slightly above the regional average, suggesting a focus on quality developments.

 This financial year has seen $4.0 million in commercial approvals, reflecting the area's primarily residential nature.
-Compared to Greater Perth, Riverton-Shelley-Rossmoyne shows elevated construction activity, with 34.0% more approvals per person over the five-year period.
-However, development activity has moderated in recent periods.
+Compared to Greater Perth, Riverton - Shelley - Rossmoyne shows elevated construction activity, with 34.0% more approvals per person over the past five years.
+However, development activity has moderated recently.

-The majority of new building activity consists of standalone homes (96.0%), with townhouses or apartments making up the remaining 4.0%, maintaining the area's traditional suburban character focused on family homes.
-With around 190 people per approval, Riverton-Shelley-Rossmoyne is a developing area.
-Future projections indicate an expected growth of 2,384 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating further population growth beyond current projections.
+The majority of new building activity consists of standalone homes (96.0%), maintaining the area's suburban character and appealing to families seeking space.
+With around 190 people per approval, Riverton - Shelley - Rossmoyne is a developing area.
+According to AreaSearch's latest quarterly estimate, the population is expected to grow by 2,384 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth.

 Frequently Asked Questions - Development